Updated: March 2025

 1. High Workloads

 When employees consistently feel like they’re buried in work, they’re more likely to report burnout.
-Th good news is that managers can assist employees in setting prioritizing and reducing workloads!
-When managers adopt a top-down approach to employee workloads, they can take affirmative steps to mitigate the problem:
+The good news is that managers can assist employees in setting, prioritizing, and reducing workloads!
+When managers adopt a top-down approach to helping employees navigate their workloads, they can take affirmative steps to mitigate the problem, including:

-- Understand the full scope of employee workloads and deadlines.
+- Understanding the full scope of the employees workloads and deadlines

-- Set reasonable expectations about employee performance and output.
+- Setting reasonable expectations for employee performance and output

-- Remember that humans have productive days and not-so-productive days.
+- Remembering that, innately, humans have productive days and not-so-productive days

-- Play to employee strengths when assigning tasks.
+- Playing to the employees strengths when assigning tasks

-- Encourage employees to take short breaks throughout the day to boost productivity,
+- Encouraging employees to take short breaks throughout the day to boost productivity

-- Help employees pivot if a workload is unreasonable.
+- Helping employees pivot if a workload is unreasonable

-- Encourage feedback loops with employees to share if they are feeling overburdened by their workload.
+- Encouraging feedback loops with employees to share if they are feeling overburdened by their workload

 2. Unclear Expectations and communication from leadership

-The best managers help their workers reduce burnout by regularly discussing responsibilities, priorities, and performance goals to ensure that everyone is aligned and the employee feels set up for success.
+Proactive managers help their employees avoid burnout by regularly discussing responsibilities, priorities, and performance goals to ensure that everyone is aligned and the employee feels set up for success.

 3. Lack of Support